NextEra Energy: Solar power ballot initiatives

 NextEra Energy has backed failed ballot amendment campaigns to impose fees and barriers to installations of rooftop solar panels.
-In 2016, Florida Power & Light, which is a subsidiary of NextEra Energy, joined forces with Devon Energy, and Tampa Electric Company.
-As a group they spent $20 million promoting a failed ballot initiative in Florida that would have curbed rooftop solar installations.
-It drew criticism from Al Gore.
+In 2016, Florida Power & Light, which is a subsidiary of NextEra Energy, partnered with Devon Energy, and Tampa Electric Company.
+Together, they spent $20 million promoting a failed ballot initiative in Florida that would have restricted rooftop solar installations.
 “Over the last several years, NextEra has been very aggressive against customer-owned solar,” says Alissa Schafer, a researcher with the Energy and Policy Institute, a clean energy advocacy group.

 In 2021, investigative reporting by the Miami Herald revealed that NextEra Energy had lobbied Florida legislators to undermine rooftop solar by preventing homeowners and businesses to engage in net metering (selling excess power back to FPL).
-NextEra Energy, made a $10,000 donation to Women Building the Future, drafted a bill, had their lobbyist deliver the bill to Florida legislator Jennifer Bradley, and subsequently donated $10,000 to her re-election campaign.
+NextEra Energy made a $10,000 donation to Women Building the Future, drafted a bill, had their lobbyist deliver the bill to Florida legislator Jennifer Bradley, and subsequently donated $10,000 to her re-election campaign.
 “This is a tired tactic that utilities have used to maintain their monopoly grip on electricity markets,” said Will Giese, southeast regional director for the Solar Energy Industries Association.

-Opponents of the legislation claim that if such bills pass, the fast-growing green power industry would quickly start to collapse.
-"It's going to be a crusher for the solar industry," said Rutherford, founder of Tampa Bay Solar.
-According to him, he would have to lay off much of his workforce.
-"For 90% of the people that work for me, this will be a significant blow for their pocketbooks."
-Only the state of Nevada has tried such legislation before.
-In 2015, state regulators opted to cut the net-metering rate to a mere fraction of what it was.
-Travis Miller, owner of Great Solar Basin claims the solar industry went down overnight.
-California-based SolarCity did away with 550 jobs, holding the revised net-metering rate accountable.
-Other companies abandoned the state entirely.
-"Most of the local shops went out of business and closed their doors," Miller said.
-"There wasn't an industry at all."
-Two years of public outcries and lobbying by Tesla were needed for Nevada to reverse course.
-But the damage was done and further investment was slow to take off.
+Opponents of the legislation claimed that if such bills pass, the fast-growing green power industry would quickly start to collapse.